mito753/CTF/2021/HSCTF_8/Pwn_gelcode/README.md

 ## Solution:

-This is a shellcode challenge limited to code from 0x00 to 0x0f.
+This is a shellcode challenge limited to code from `0x00` to `0x0f`.
-The number of input bytes is 1000 bytes.
+The number of input bytes is `1000` bytes.
-The initial setting at the start of the shellcode is to set the rax register to 0 and the rdx register to the start address(heap address) of the shellcode.
+The initial setting at the start of the shellcode is to set the `rax` register to 0 and the `rdx` register to the start address(heap address=0x555555559260) of the shellcode.

 ```
 [----------------------------------registers-----------------------------------]